Hysterectomy Video Guide: Types, Procedure & Recovery | Dr Mamta Agrawal

 • Radical Hysterectomy – Removal of uterus, cervix, part of vagina, and surrounding tissues

-Types of Hysterectomy Explained-watch viedo
+Types of Hysterectomy Explained

 Why is Hysterectomy Done?